Trip Code : tambopata-cultural-tour

 At the lodge, we will prepare a paste from the fruit of huito and achiote to draw dark blue and red tattoos on ourselves.
 They last several days.

-*NOTE: $40 cost is for Posada Amazonas and Refugio Amazonas, and at $95 at Tambopata Research Center* We will paddle up a portion of the Tambopata River that presents no difficulty.
+We will paddle up a portion of the Tambopata River that presents no difficulty.
 At the shores we will observe fragmented parts of the forest accompanied by nature sounds and some wildlife we may observe, like birds, caimans and turtles.
 To finish our experience, we´ll stop on a sandy beach and take a well deserved bath.
 No experience required, only swimming knowledge.

 Programs based on double occupancy.
 Includes all meal, accommodations, and services, all river transportation, and transfer from and to the airport of Puerto Maldonado.